The Noiseboy Online

 Filed under: compilations, mp3s, music

 About 8 months ago I began work on a mix that I’m finally releasing to the public.
-Titled “Foreign Substance,” it is a compilation of global psychedelia — hence the double entendre — that I’m rather proud of.
+Titled “Foreign Substance,” it is a compilation of global psychedelia stitched together with found-sound drug references — hence the double entendre — that I’m rather proud of.
 I hope you enjoy it.

 Foreign Substance